DeimosMD/MarodiGameLib/README.md

 Marodi as well handles physics, collision, and camera scrolling.
 ### Starting to code with the library
-To utilize the library, one must create a _Game_ object by either creating an instance of the
-_Game_ class directly or creating a subclass and creating an instance of that.
+To utilize the library, one must create a _Game_ object by creating a subclass and creating an instance of that.
-Creating a _Game_ subclass is not necessary for the basic program made in this tutorial but is good practice because it is used a lot in more complex games.
 Below is an example of a _Game_ subclass.
 Creating sprites is as well practically necessary for any game.
 Below also an example of how to make a basic _Player_ sprite class.